arduino/arduino-create-agent/README.md

 go get
 go build
 ```
 will build the `arduino-create-agent` binary.
+Note that due to an issue with newer versions, golang 1.8 must be used to compile the project.

 `compile_webidebridge.sh` contains the cross-platform script we use to deploy the agent for all the supported platforms; it needs to be adjusted as per your `go` installation paths and OS.